totalimmersion/com.somfy.tahoma/README.md

 ### Changelog:

+#### 1.3.7
+* Fixed a bug that would cause the temperature of the Thermis to be incorrect.

 #### 1.3.6
-Fixed a bug that would crash the app.
+* Fixed a bug that would crash the app.

 #### 1.3.5
 * Ability to log out of the TaHoma service was added.